brisacoder/llm-code-on-web-part1/README.md

 - Heavy native dependencies (C-extensions) may not be available as pure-Python wheels; design around them or offload to a service.
 - Memory/CPU are bounded by the browser; long-running or big-data jobs still belong on a backend.

+## Wasm/Pyodide vs. Docker‑per‑run (why/why not)

+When executing LLM‑generated code, two common approaches are: spin up a container per run (Docker/Kubernetes), or run in a Wasm/Pyodide sandbox (browser or Node/WASI).
+Each has a place:

+When Wasm/Pyodide shines
+- Zero‑install, instant start: load once in the browser; subsequent runs feel immediate.
+No image pulls, no cold‑start penalties.
+- Strong sandbox by default: no implicit file/network access; capability‑based imports keep blast radius small.
+- Privacy & offline: compute stays on the user’s device; cached assets keep working with spotty connectivity.
+- Elastic cost: push interactive/visual work to clients; reserve servers/containers for heavy batch jobs.
+- Portability: identical behavior across OSes and managed desktops without custom IT images.

+When Docker‑per‑run is the right tool
+- Heavy native stacks: large C/C++/CUDA dependencies not available for the web yet (or GPU required).
+- Long/parallel jobs: workloads that exceed browser memory/CPU budgets or require multi‑process orchestration.
+- Regulated data access: controlled access to internal networks, secrets, or specific storage mounts.
+- Non‑web IO: direct filesystem, specialized drivers, or protocols not exposed in browsers.

+Hybrid guidance
+- Use the browser (Wasm/Pyodide) for rapid iteration, small/medium datasets, and interactive plots/UI.
+- Mirror the same code paths under Node/WASI for server‑side replays, scheduled jobs, and larger data.
+- Fall back to Docker/K8s for heavyweight or specialized scenarios; treat the Wasm path as a fast preview and the container path as the production escalator.

+Operational contrasts
+- Startup latency: Wasm cache + HTTP CDN vs. pulling container images; Wasm is typically faster for first‑mile UX.
+- Isolation model: capability‑based sandbox (Wasm) vs. namespace/cgroup isolation (containers).
+Both are strong; threat models differ.
+- Observability: browser logs/telemetry via JS, artifacts via virtual FS; containers integrate with existing infra (logs/metrics/tracing/registries).
+- Supply chain: ship static web assets for Wasm vs. manage image registries and SBOMs for containers; both need provenance.

+Bottom line: start in the browser for speed, safety, and user experience; escalate to containers when physics or dependencies demand it.

+## Plots and interactive visualization in the browser

+Many analytics flows culminate in figures, dashboards, or exploratory widgets.
+Running code where the UI lives unlocks:

+- Native interactivity: libraries like Plotly, Vega‑Lite, and ECharts render directly in the DOM/WebGL with hover, zoom, selection, and linked brushing.
+- Low‑latency updates: recompute in Pyodide → update JS/Plotly traces instantly; great for prompt‑iterate cycles.
+- Zero‑copy UI integration: pass TypedArrays and JSON between Python and JS without server round‑trips.
+- Offline/edge visualization: keep insights usable even without a network connection.

+Notes
+- Matplotlib/Seaborn can render to canvas/SVG; for rich interactivity, prefer web‑native libraries (Plotly, Vega, ECharts) or use mpl‑to‑plotly adapters when needed.
+- For server‑side rendering, you can still generate static PNG/SVG in Node/WASI and stream to clients, but you’ll lose the fluid, client‑side interactions.

 ## Automation and Server Mode (Node.js)